 Ringo – Cream Toy Poodle Puppy Boy!

 Ringo is a very cute cream toy poodle boy puppy weighing about 9 lbs.
-He came to us with a broken front paw.
+He was born 5/26/14.
+He came to us with a broken front paw which has healed months ago!
+He is now our fastest running little guy with the biggest loving personality which comes with many puppy kisses!
 His original owner purchased him from a breeder and when she came home Ringo jumped out of her arms and broke her leg.
 She brought him to a veterinarian and they gave her a choice of paying over $1000 for his surgery, which she couldn’t afford, or euthanasia.
 The vet mentioned nothing about rescues or other options.
 She sadly brought Ringo home with her and called a vet tech friend who immediately called us.
-We brought Ringo to our vet who also works with broken bones, she reset Ringo’s leg and we drove two hours each week for her to check Ringo’s legs.
-The cast is now off and he is running around happy as can be.
+In 2014, we brought Ringo to our vet who also works with broken bones, she reset Ringo’s leg and for several weeks, each week we drove two hours for her to check Ringo’s legs.
+The cast came off end of November 2014 and our vet gave us the green light that he was ready for adoption!
+Ringo is now our fastest running and most playful little darling!
 He is a little cute, cute, cutie pie of a dog and happy as can be.
-He loves all people and other dogs and loves to run and play! $500
+He loves all people and other dogs and loves to run and play and fetch and retrieve balls!
+He has a perpetual smile on his face, is neutered, is potty trained, cute and friendly!
+What more can you ask for? $500

 MINIATURE DOGS – (15-34 pounds) – (Unless otherwise listed, each of these dogs are $300)

-Koby is a white miniature poodle boy born around 2/4/11.
+Coby is a white miniature poodle boy born around 2/4/11.
+He sports his beautiful natural poodle tail!
 He was found as a stray by his former owner when he was about one year old.
-He came to us together with Novi, a cream miniature poodle mix girl born 12/14/11.
+He came to us together with Kasha, a cream miniature poodle mix girl born 12/14/11.
+Kasha was recently adopted.
 Their owner is elderly, was diagnosed with cancer, and has no energy with the cancer treatments so we were asked to find the dogs a good home.
-They may or may not be a bonded pair.
-Further testing will give us a better idea.
+They may be adopted separately.
 Both dogs are very friendly.
-Koby is a little frightened at first when meeting someone so we will work on socializing both him and Novi.
-They are both happy and playful and love playing with other dogs.
-They weigh about 15-18 lbs. $300 each.
+He is happy and playful and loves playing with other dogs.
+His weight is about 15-18 lbs. $300.

 Molly – Silver Miniature Poodle Girl